 To be direct, commitment isn’t indifferent.
 PLAT 9.0 asks: How can one navigate the current landscape of malleable truths while serving the needs of real human beings?
 Can the determination of commitment help to recover the social aims of Modernism that were so dependent on truth and morality?
 Have Modernism’s undelivered expectations led, perhaps unfairly, to its wholesale rejection?
 PLAT 9.0 wants to hear your thoughts on this timely topic.
 We are interested in solutions, antidotes, rebuttals, or stories of present, past, or future; benefits and shortcomings of absolute truths; seriousness; the universality of social needs; domesticity; architecture and the climate crisis; duty; austerity, necessity, and comfort; affect and the victory of the subject; freedom for the architect versus freedom for the user; honesty; pragmatism; capital; private versus shared; and much, much more.

 Send PLAT your essays, projects, case studies, interviews, oral histories, fictions, drawings, anecdotes, etc. We welcome submissions from non-architects thinking seriously about architecture.
-Abstracts of approximately 250 words and images are due December 1, 2019.
+Abstracts of approximately 250 words and images are due December 20, 2019.
 Complete pieces are welcome, though they should be delivered with an accompanying abstract.
-For initial submissions, image and video files should be reduced in size to accommodate easy transfer.
+For initial submissions, image and video files should be reduced in size to accommodate an easy transfer.
 Materials can be attached or linked.
-Email submissions and questions to email@example.com.
+Email submissions and questions to firstname.lastname@example.org.
 We look forward to hearing from you.
 Follow the work at platjournal.com and @platjournal.

 TitlePLAT Journal 9.0 Call for Submissions